Specy/asm-editor/README.md

 - Values which changed between each instructions are highlighted and the old value is also visible. registers and memory have tooltips to show the decimal/hexadecimal value.
 - Follow the stack pointer with the dedicated tab, it's split in rows of 4 bytes to make it easier to see the changes
-- Whenever a jsr / bsr / rts instruction is executed, the callstack is saved so that it can be seen
+- Whenever a jump with link instruction is executed, the callstack is saved so that it can be seen
 - A view of the changes to the state of the interpreter is visible to see what each instruction did, like register / memory writes and changes to the ccr, it is also possible to jump back to a previous state
 - step/undo the code, add breakpoints, and jump to a specific execution step
 - Testcase runner, with IO and initial memory/register setup to create "exercises" and test your code